 The Group assesses at each reporting date whether there is objective evidence that a financial asset or a Group of financial assets is impaired.
 In the case of equity securities classified as available for sale, a significant or prolonged decline in the fair value of the security below its cost is considered as an indicator that the securities are impaired.
 If any such evidence exists, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in profit or loss - is removed from other comprehensive income and recognized in profit or loss.
-Impairment losses recognized in profit or loss.
+Impairment losses recognized in profit or loss on equity instruments are not reversed through profit or loss.
 Impairment testing of trade receivables is described in note 2(k).